 Bounced back when placing from off the pace behind La Cara in the Grade I Ashland Stakes at Keeneland latest.
 Ran on nicely into second, but couldn’t reach the leader.

 Sire a son of A.P.
 Indy and won Florida Derby.
 Dam out of the versatile stallion Scat Daddy, who also produced Triple Crown winner Justify, but also speedy horses.
-Many shrewd handicappers have her among their Kentucky Oaks picks this time.
+Many shrewd handicappers have her among their Kentucky Oaks picks this time with her drawn in amongst other contenders.

 Grade II Gulfstream Park Oaks winner in Florida latest after two prior Listed wins.
 Another held by Quietside on a run in-between those efforts in the Honeybee Stakes, however.